endlesstravel/Love2dCS/README.md

 Love2dCS was designed to be as close as possible to the original LÖVE API, as such the documentation provided from LÖVE largely covers usage of Love2dCS.
 There is a slight difference between Love2dCS and LÖVE where is :

-* The `love.math` module in Love2dCS is `Love2D.mathf`
+* The `love.math` module in love is replaced by `Love.Mathf` in Love2dCS
+* The `love.thread` module in love is not ready to supply, you can use threads in C # instead.
 * Most index begin from 1 at LÖVE.
 However, index will begin from 0 at Love2dCS
 * *More in development ... *

+Love2dCS currently based on LÖVE 0.10.1 (https://love2d.org/wiki/0.10.1)

 Love2dCS currently supports Windows x86.
 The next step will be to support windows x64.
 Linux and OSX temporarily was not supported.

-Physical module temporary not support.
+Physics module temporary not support.

 Feature
 ---